r-keenan/dotnet-books-pubsub/README.md

 }
 ```

-Once you have your connection string set, restart the .Net Aspire project, and then the project will work.
+Once you have your Postgres connection string set, restart the .Net Aspire project, and then the project will work.

 ### Seed Data